wes-sleeman/Mithril/README.md

 {.error}

 Defined types are available to be referenced anywhere within the file and, if they are public or internal, are also available within other files in the program.
-Public types MUST be layed-out in a C ABI compliant representation appropriate to the target platform.
+Public types MUST be laid-out in a C ABI compliant representation appropriate to the target platform.

 ### Type Inference
 Mithril makes heavy use of type inference to both alleviate developer burden and provide compile-time assurances to the developer that the code as written aligns with their intentions.
-All Mithril programs are fully inferrable by design; type annotations give extra assurance and make portions of the code more human-readable.
+All Mithril programs are fully inferable by design; type annotations give extra assurance and make portions of the code more human-readable.
 There is one exception requiring note.

 Many developers are accustomed to using full type inference systems in the context of